 Item Indicator, Button, or Connector lcon Description 1 Power-on indicator, power button ტ Enables you to know the power status of the system.
 The power-on indicator glows when the system power is on.
 The power button controls the power supply output to the system.

-Item Indicator, Button, or Connector Icon Description NOTE: On ACPI-compliant operating systems, turning off the system using the power button causes the system to perform a graceful shutdown before power to the system is turned off.
-2 NMI button ⊖ Enables you to troubleshoot software and device driver errors when running certain operating systems.
+NOTE: On ACPI-compliant operating systems, turning off the system by pressing the power button causes the system to perform a graceful shutdown before power to the system is turned off.
+2 NMI button $\Theta$ Enables you to troubleshoot software and device driver errors when running certain operating systems.
 This button can be pressed by using the end of a paper clip.
 Use this button only if directed to do so by qualified support personnel or by the operating system's documentation.
-3 System identification button Enables you to locate a particular system within a rack.
+3 System identification button 2 Enables you to locate a particular system within a rack.
 The identification buttons are on the front and back panels.
 When one of these buttons is pressed, the LCD panel on the front and the system status indicator on the back flash until one of the buttons is pressed again.
-Press the button to turn the system ID on or off.
+Press the system identification button to turn the system ID on or off.
 If the system stops responding during POST, press and hold the system ID button for more than five seconds to enter BIOS progress mode.
-To reset the iDRAC (if not disabled in F2 iDRAC setup) press and hold the button for more than 15 seconds.
+To reset iDRAC (if not disabled in F2 iDRAC setup), press and hold the button for more than 15 seconds.
 4 Video connector 101 Enables you to connect a display to the system.
-5 Hard drives Enables you to install up to two 3.5-inch cabled hard drives.
-6 Diagnostic indicators The diagnostic indicator glows to display error status.
+5 Diagnostic indicators Glows to display error status.
 For more information, see Diagnostic indicators .
-7 USB connectors • 🚓 Enable you to connect USB devices to the system.
-The port is USB 2.0-compliant.
-8 Information tag Contains system information such as service tag, NIC, MAC address for your reference.
+6 USB connectors - ⇔ Enable you to connect USB devices to the system.
+The ports are USB 2.0-compliant.
+7 Information tag Contains system information such as service tag, NIC, MAC address for your reference.
 The information tag is a slide-out label panel.
-9 Optical drive (optional) Enables you to install an optional slim SATA DVD-ROM drive or DVD+/-RW drive.
+8 Hard drive slots Enables you to install up to four 3.5-inch cabled hard drives.